MacSourcePorts/defendguin/docs/README.txt

     Miniature versions of your ship, the penguinoids, and the aliens are also visible on the radar.

+    Note: The planet 'wraps around', if you go far enough in one direction you'll arrive back to where you started.

   ALIENS
   ------
     UFO'S
     -----
-      The little green alien ships are the ones which abduct penguinoids.
+      The little alien ships are the ones which abduct penguinoids.
       For the most part, they mind their own business.
-They occasionally shoot at you, and are especially agreesive when trying to catch a penguinoid.
+They occasionally shoot at you, and are especially agressive when trying to catch a penguinoid.

       When they start abducting a penguinoid, you'll hear a special sound.